tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/数据容灾/版本控制/版本控制概述_intl_en.md

 #### Listing Versioned Objects

-This section provides an example of listing object versions in a versioning-enabled bucket.
 COS stores object version information in the versions parameter associated with the bucket and returns object versions in the order of storage time from newest to oldest.

 #### Querying All Versions of a Specific Object